OdoJoe/D15-Movie-Lovers-Blog/README.md

 ## <u>Design</u>

-* The design focused on maintaining the look and feel of the previous D15 Movie Lover projects (PP1 and PP2) using the same header, footer and body colours.
+* The design focused on maintaining the look and feel of the previous D15 Movie Lovers projects (PP1 and PP2) using the same header, footer and body colours.
 The colour scheme, as per the previous D15 Movie Lovers projects is used to generate an emotional response to the typical muted colours associated with visiting the cinema or those nostalgic trips to the video store, walking the aisles to find your next rental, etc. The overall design is very simple to keep the screen minimalist and decluttered.

 * A default image related to cinema was used as a fallback